JockLawrie/SpineBasedRecordLinkage.jl/README.md

 - An __entity__ is the unit of interest.
 It is usually a person, but may be something else such as a business enterprise.

 - A __event__ involving an entity may be a sale, a hospital admission, an arrest, a mortgage payment, and so on.
-  In some contexts, such as healthcare, events are known as episodes or encounters.
+  In some contexts, such as healthcare, events are often known as episodes or encounters.
   In others, such as sales, events are transactions.

 - __Record linkage__ is, at its core, the problem of determining whether two records refer to the same entity.